neodix42/MyLocalTon/README.md

 ## Installation and usage

 Download MyLocalTon.jar from https://github.com/neodiX42/MyLocalTon/actions.
-Click the latest successful build and find MyLocalTon under Artifacts section.
-Open console, go to location where you have just placed the executable and execute the following command.
+Click the latest successful build executed again `main` branch and find MyLocalTon under Artifacts section.
+Open console, go to the location where you have just placed the executable and execute the following command.

 `java -jar MyLocalTon.jar`

 Make sure you have write rights inside the directory.

+### For MacOS M1 and Linux users with aarch64 architecture

+On the page https://github.com/neodiX42/MyLocalTon/actions please take the build from the branch `arm64-aarch64`

 ## Upgrade